Belencha/adventofcode2021/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+But there's no test at all, so don't lose your time in here.

 ### `npm run build`